Slashee-the-Cow/StacksOfShapes/README.md

 ---
 ### Known Issues
 - In Cura versions older than 5.10, automatic slicing will be disabled if it is enabled.
-This is due to a bug in those versions which can cause an immediate crash when adding simple models to the scene. *This behaviour in Cura cannot be changed so the workaround is required for older versions.*
+This is due to a bug in those versions which can cause an immediate crash when adding simple models to the scene.
 - Some of the Symbols may come up as invalid/broken models.
 I'll deal with them as I find them.
 Or you can point them out to me!
-- In some older versions of Cura, some shapes may load partway through the floor or slightly in the air.
-This is due to not having the "drop down model" setting available per model in newer versions.
-I intend to fix any models that exhibit this behaviour when I see them.
-Or you can point them out to me!
-- Holding certain combinations of modifier keys (Ctrl, Alt, Shift) can lead to unexpected behaviour with tooltips in the shape list.
+- Rapidly clicking the tabs at the top of the window may cause incorrect data to be loaded.
 - It's not quite ready for translation yet.
 If you want to translate it, let me know and I can make it ready.
+- Holding certain combinations of modifier keys (Ctrl, Alt, Shift) can lead to unexpected behaviour with tooltips in the shape list.
 ---
 ### Do you want shapes?
 **I want to know.** I'm not (to the best of my or the guy next to me's knowledge) psychic, so I don't know what all you fine folks out there want.
 I'm happy to include shapes people are going to want... just open a thread on the discussions page and let me know!